25 Ways You're Damaging Your Health and Don't Even Know It

 Do you know what ingredients are in your deodorant?
 According to Dr. Blanche, many deodorants contain the ingredient aluminum, which might help you feel fresh but can harm your health.
 "Aluminum is a heavy metal and is toxic to the body," she says.
 "Putting toxins over the lymphatic system congests the lymphatics and can increase risks for breast cancer."

-The Remedy Rx: Pay attention to every little ingredient on the label of your personal care items and make sure to educate yourself about the potential implications.
+The Rx: Pay attention to every little ingredient on the label of your personal care items and make sure to educate yourself about the potential implications.
 With deodorants specifically, look for a brand that is aluminum free, like Native.

 Using Teflon Pans